OmriYahav/Portfolio/README.md

 ## Built With

-My personal portfolio <a href="" target="_blank">https://omriyahav.netlify.app</a> which features some of my github projects Tools and technical skills.<br/>
+My personal portfolio <a href="https://omriyahav.netlify.app" target="_blank">omriyahav.netlify.app</a> which features some of my github projects Tools and technical skills.<br/>

 This project was built using these technologies.
 - React.js